nginxinc/nginx-gateway-fabric/tests/README.md

-create-gke-router              Create a GKE router to allow egress traffic from private nodes (allows for external image pulls) create-kind-cluster            Create a kind cluster delete-kind-cluster            Delete kind cluster help                           Display this help load-images                    Load NGF and NGINX images on configured kind cluster run-tests-on-vm                Run the tests on a GCP VM setup-gcp-and-run-tests        Create and setup a GKE router and GCP VM for tests and run the tests
+create-gke-router              Create a GKE router to allow egress traffic from private nodes (allows for external image pulls) create-kind-cluster            Create a kind cluster delete-kind-cluster            Delete kind cluster functional-test-nginx-plus     Run the functional tests with NGINX Plus against your default k8s cluster functional-test                Run the functional tests with NGINX against your default k8s cluster help                           Display this help load-images-with-plus          Load NGF and NGINX Plus images on configured kind cluster load-images                    Load NGF and NGINX images on configured kind cluster run-tests-on-vm                Run the tests on a GCP VM setup-gcp-and-run-tests        Create and setup a GKE router and GCP VM for tests and run the tests